 - Lucknow is easily accessible by road and rail from any city in India.

-- There are plenty of flight operators including Jet Airways who have regular flights into the city.
+- There are plenty of regular flights to Lucknow.
 You can well book those.

 - Once in Lucknow, you can either take a rickshaw or a taxi to get to Bara Imambara.
 The exact location of the place can be found here.